Even though you don’t see many around on the road, box truck camper conversions make for the ideal RV for the van lifer on a budget.

 The access door is super cute and matches perfectly the surrounding walls.

-While there may not be a ton of space inside Marcel, Tegan managed to fit decent cabinets and shelves around the box van conversion, so she can store her gear and food for longer trips.
+While there may not be a ton of space inside Marcel, Tegan managed to fit decent cabinets and shelves around the box truck conversion, so she can store her gear and food for longer trips.

 Tegan found Marcel on Craiglist after months of searching.